 For a complete guide to all the sculptures, and to view a map of where each resides within the park, check the website.

 The Haliburton Sculpture Forest is open year-round, is dog-friendly, and admission is a donation that funds the initiative.
-This one should definitely be added to your spring bucket list.
+Be sure to check their COVID-19 protocols before you go.

 Join the conversation Load comments